 Writing element descriptors

-When you’re using nth or closest, make sure to turn the cache off for that step.
-This will ensure that the AI will re-evaluate the page and find the correct element.
+When using dynamic terms like nth or closest in a description, make sure to turn caching off for that step.
+This will ensure that Momentic will always re-evaluate the description on every test run instead of attempting to reuse cached information.

 In general, Momentic’s AI does an excellent job identifying elements by its name or the text it contains as it appears on the screen; however, in some cases (e.g., when there are multiple instances of the same element on the screen), you will need to specify a relative location to provide a better context to identify it.